edvanburen/twosigma/README.md

 ## Introduction

-<code>twosigma</code> is an R package for fitting our proposed TWO-component SInGle cell Model-based Association method for the analysis of single-cell RNA-seq (scRNA-seq) data.
+<code>twosigma</code> is an R package for fitting our proposed TWO-component SInGle cell Model-based Association method (TWO-SIGMA) for the analysis of single-cell RNA-seq (scRNA-seq) data.
 The first component models the drop-out probability with a mixed effects logistic regression, and the second component models the (conditional) mean read count with a mixed-effects log-linear negative binomial regression.
 Our approach is novel in that it simultaneously allows for overdispersed and zero-inflated counts while accommodating dependency in both drop-out probability and mean mRNA abundance at the single-cell level.
 ## Installation
 We recommend installing from Github for the latest version of the code:
 ```r